 The best thing you can do is tell your doctors and specialist nurses that you’re in pain.
 They are there to help and can help you to be pain free.
 Let them know exactly how you feel.
 This will help them to plan the best pain management for you.

 You can also benefit from emotional and psychological support.
 Having very strong emotions about your pain is normal and to be expected.
 You might feel:

 - angry that you have to suffer

 - upset that your family is seeing you in pain

 - that you want to be left alone to deal with your own pain

 - that no one else can know how bad you feel

 - anxious that the pain may never go away

 - worried that you will never be able to do everyday things again without being in pain

-- frightened that your pain means your cancer is growing and that this means you might die
+You might feel depressed, hopeless or frightened that your pain means your cancer is growing and that this means you might die.